oslocyclotronlab/OCL_GEANT4/SingleScint/README.txt

  1- GEOMETRY DEFINITION

    The geometry is constructed in the DetectorConstruction class.

+   The detectors and collimators are called form their own classes.

    The setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector and collimator.
 The shielding is composed as a    boolean solid to include the conical front.
 The detector s optically coupled to a bialkali photocathode through a Borosilicate PMT Window.

    -- 12/10/15 Currently we assumed a MgO reflector in accordance with the workshop example.